 - Coffee Mug

-- Photo Album: One of the best gifts I’ve ever received was a photo album with a few pictures inside and space left for me to add more.
+- Photo Album: One of the best gifts I’ve ever received was a photo album.
+It had a few pictures inside and space left for me to add more.

 - Candy/ Baked goods: These are great gifts for satisfying your sweet tooth.
 It’s even better if the person bakes well.

-- Board game: This is an inexpensive gift that the whole family can enjoy together.
+- Board game: Family games are an inexpensive gift that the whole family can enjoy together.